writethedocs/www/docs/2014/blog/announcing-venue-and-ticket-sales.rst

 We try hard to keep the conference affordable, so that everyone in the documentation world can afford to come.
-With that, we are really proud to announce that tickets this year will be **£55**.
+With that, we are proud to announce that tickets this year are **£55**.

 We are also releasing a small number of Early Bird tickets for only **£39**.
-There are only a limited number of Early Bird tickets, so if you are already planning to come,
+There are a limited number of Early Bird tickets.
+If you are planning to attend,
-`buy them`_ now!
+`buy tickets`_ now!

 Our First Two Speakers
 ----------------------

-We are proud to announce our first two speakers will be *Jannis Leidel* and *Kristof Van Tomme*.
+We are proud to announce our first two speakers, *Jannis Leidel* and *Kristof Van Tomme*.

 Jannis Leidel
 ~~~~~~~~~~~~~